asifjalil/stdlogr/README.md

     // for the std. logger.
 Otherwise there will be duplicate timestamp
     // in the output.
     TimestampFormat string
-    // ForceQuote will quote string output using %q.
+    // ForceQuote true quotes all fieldKeys and fieldValues using %q.
     ForceQuote bool
-    // QuoteEmptyFields will quote empty field value QuoteEmptyFields bool
     // HideKeys true will show [fieldValue] instead of [fieldKey=fieldValue] HideKeys bool
 }